nsottek/kotlin-collections/creation.md

 val mutableMap = mutableMapOf(1 to "First", 2 to "Second")
 val array = arrayOf(1, 2, 3)
 ```
 I will note that there are technically other implementation specific methods for using certain collection types, but it is generally encouraged to use these factory methods for creating a collection.
 The factory methods are in fact interfaces with underlying implementation that suit each case.

+We'll get to this in more detail later, but notice the `listOf` and `mutableListOf` calls.
+The `List` interface is now an immutable list by default in Kotlin, whereas in Java `List` encompassed all of the common list functionality.

 ##### Pit Stop
 While we're here, there's one more thing about the collection methods found in Kotlin.
 There are some convenience methods like this one that are just nice: